Root canal therapy is a dental procedure used to repair and save a decayed or infected tooth.

 - Tooth Discoloration – An infection of the pulp might give your tooth a greyish-black color.
 To combat the underlying illness, root canal therapy is required if this is the case.

-- Toothache in the Bone – An abscessed tooth may cause a discomfort in the bone surrounding the tooth, which would necessitate root canal therapy.
+- Toothache in the Bone – An abscessed tooth may cause discomfort in the bone surrounding the tooth, which would necessitate root canal therapy.

 - Toothache When Chewing – An infection may be present if you are experiencing pain when chewing or applying pressure to your tooth.